 APIs and other programming features such as scripts, forms, controls, and macros are described in the XMetaL Programmer's Guide.
 The XMetaL Customization Guide describes how to create and deploy customizations.
 These publications are distributed with XMetaL Developer and are available for download from the JustSystems website at http://na.justsystems.com.

 Feedback

-Send your comments or questions about XMetaL documentation to docs-feedback@xmetal.com.
+Send your comments or questions about XMetaL documentation to XMetaL Support.

 Copyright